Wizardkoala/Secretogen/README.md

 # Secretogen

-**Currently broken**
+**Currently kinda broken**

+## Objective

-This is supposed to be a simple app that lists out a bunch of randomly generated password based on a formula.
+This app lists out a bunch of randomly generated passwords based on a formula.
+Formulas such as `/w:/w-/n/n` would be translated in to `alpha:bravo-12` but obviously randomized.

+## Future Improments
+- [ ] Allow users to change the formula
+- [ ] Refresh button
+- [ ] Improve visual design
+- [ ] Tap to copy generated passwords
+- [ ] Disclaimer at the bottom saying that nothings is saved and such